Palm Beach Gardens Library

 If a particular book or article is not available at the LLRC, a copy can be obtained through Interlibrary Loan (ILL).
 Simply complete an ILL form either in the Library or online.
 Allow ten days for materials to arrive from other libraries; three to four days from local sources.
 Items borrowed through Interlibrary loan may be picked up at the Circulation Desk.

 In order to print from the computers in the LLRC, funds need to be available on your PantherCard.
-The card management machine is located on the first floor of the LLRC, and will accept cash and transfer it to your PantherCard.
+The PantherCard Kiosk is located on the first floor of the LLRC, and will accept cash and transfer it to your PantherCard.

 Printers / Photocopier / Scanner